Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ## Selecting or creating environments for usage tracking

-The **Environments** tab is used for usage tracking.
+The **Environments** view is used for usage tracking.
 Refer to manual entry reporting in the [Amplify Subscription Usage](https://docs.axway.com/bundle/subusage_11_en/page/amplify_subscription_usage_and_reporting.html) guide for details about how to select or create an environment for usage tracking.

 ## Managing Marketplace settings

-The **Marketplace** tab enables you to manage your Marketplace, which is the storefront into all products exposed for discovery and consumption by internal and external consumers.
+The **Marketplace** view enables you to manage your Marketplace, which is the storefront into all products exposed for discovery and consumption by internal and external consumers.
 Refer to the following sections in the Amplify Central guide.

 * [Marketplace settings](https://docs.axway.com/bundle/amplify-central/page/docs/manage_marketplace/marketplace_settings/index.html)
 * [Marketplace appearance](https://docs.axway.com/bundle/amplify-central/page/docs/manage_marketplace/marketplace_branding/index.html)